-The global COVID-19 pandemic, geopolitical situation, the increased inflation around the world and extreme fluctuations in global financial markets have seriously affected the economies all over the world, leading to abnormal fluctuations in the global stock market and international exchange rate in a bewildering way that they sometimes sharply soar and sometimes abruptly drop.
-For local retail market, though no significant fluctuation has emerged so far, the impact on customer demand will be hard to predict if COVID-19 pandemic persists and leads to economic recession.
+The global geopolitical situation is at a complex moment.
+Coupled with high inflation rates around the world and extreme fluctuations in global financial markets, it has seriously affected the economies all over the world, leading to abnormal fluctuations in the global stock market and international exchange rates in a bewildering way with sharp soars and abrupt drops at times.
+For local retail market, though no significant fluctuation has emerged so far, the continues uncertainty in the external economic environment has led to the risk of downturn in Hong Kong's export industry and other sectors, and it is difficult to estimate the magnitude of the impact on consumer demand in the future.
 759 STORE positions itself as retailer of daily necessities, developing mainly on, not only leisure foods, but also foods, groceries and daily necessities to cope with the future changes in economic cycles which may greatly fluctuate.